 To date, I have been involved in a number of projects focused on men becoming fathers.
 This includes research on transgender men and pregnancy, cisgender gay men and surrogacy, gay foster parents, and men who are primary caregivers to their children.
 My work on fathers who are primary caregivers largely focuses on representations of these fathers in the public sphere.
-All of this work was undertaken with Sarah Hunter, whose PhD thesis focused on media representations and self-presentations of primary caregiving fathers, and which we are now in the process of turning into a book for Routledge.
+This work about fathers who are primary caregivers was undertaken with Sarah Hunter, whose PhD thesis focused on media representations and self-presentations of primary caregiving fathers, and which we are now in the process of turning into a book for Routledge.

-A full list of my research publications on the topic of primary caregiving fathers can be found further down the page, and are drawn on in the applications of research findings sections below.
+A full list of my research publications on the topic of fathers can be found further down the page, and are drawn on in the applications of research findings sections below.

 Applications of research findings for practitioners